@stable-canvas/comfyui-client - v1.4.1

 To address this issue, we provide the workflow.node interface.
 This interface allows you to create nodes using string-based names, regardless of whether they conform to standard variable naming rules.

-const workflow = new ComfyUIWorkflow();
+const workflow = new Workflow();

 // ❌Incorrect: Cannot destructure directly